 The lodge is open for the summer season, from early May through mid-September.
 Alaska’s southern coast is cool during this time of year, with average daytime temperatures reaching between 50 and 60 degrees Fahrenheit, and nighttime temperatures dropping to the low or mid 40s.
 Due to its location in the far north, Tutka Bay sees long periods of daylight during the summer months.

 Floatplane and water taxi load restrictions limit each guest to 50 pounds of luggage, which must be packed in soft bags.
+Since weather conditions can be unpredictable even in the summer months, plan accordingly and pack activewear and rain gear that can be layered.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.